-The growing physician shortage has a huge impact on healthcare staffing, creating challenges for medical facilities.
+The growing physician shortage has a significant impact on healthcare staffing, creating challenges for medical organizations.
 More specifically, it’s making it difficult for them to recruit and retain quality physicians to provide proper care to patients.

 Healthcare organizations face a variety of staffing challenges.
 As a result of an ongoing physician shortage, the market for the best talent has become increasingly more competitive.
 Other staffing challenges include difficulty in filling job vacancies, expansions, and mergers.
 Staffing challenges may impact healthcare systems in many different ways, leading to lost revenue, a higher workload for existing staff members, poor patient experiences, and more.
 Below are some strategies that hospitals and other healthcare facilities can use to overcome staffing challenges and boost profitability.

 When the COVID-19 pandemic hit, the cost of qualified clinicians rose by $24 billion for healthcare organizations.
 In addition, clinical labor costs increased by 8% per patient, leading to a 52% increase in overtime.

 Social media recruiting has become an essential element of attracting new talent to job openings.
 Amid a 15-year high on talent shortages (69% of companies report talent shortages), social media has become a preferred method for employers and job seekers alike.
 For example, 81% of job seekers prefer to see and apply for job posts on Facebook, and 58% of recruiters found it best to use social media in hiring new job candidates.

 The Maine Hospital Association (MHA) is the primary advocate for community-governed hospitals located in the state with the Maine State Legislature, the U.S. Congress, and federal and state regulatory agencies.
 Based in Augusta, Maine, MHA formed a partnership with VISTA in 2004 to find a solution to hospital staffing shortages.